The Canadas del Teide make people think first of all of one of its most bizarre rocks.

 The purity of the air near the Teide top is generally little affected by the dormant volcano.
 However some gases, such as sulfur always escape, but don't change the climate.
 A temperamental awakening of the active giant with the rumbling tummy deep down would be a different story.
 Ultra violet rays would still penetrate everything, though.
 Obviously, the higher you climb there, the thinner the air.
 Your health may become an issue at the Telerifico or by the latest at the highest point of the Canadas at the Teide summit of 12198 feet.

 The Elysian winds which cause grey and later white clouds which are called bad, whet weather by people in South Tenerife bring pleasant temperatures.
-They are a blessing and don't really stay on the Tenerife North coast.
-They may start to cling to the mountain slopes at 400m.
-They keep on climbing from there and rest between 1200m and 1600m above sea level.
+They are a blessing and don't really stay on the Tenerife North coast, as they climb and settle on mountain slopes from 400m height onward.
+They reach between 1200m and 1600m above sea level.
 They enter the ground as high as the borders of the Teide Canadas highlands and provide water for a whole island, not just for parts of the outskirts of its National Park.
 In fact, the huge mass of white water vapor which seems to stop suddenly by the blue skies of the Canadas del Teide, looks rather odd.

 The Canadas del Teide would be a tropical rain forest, as you may know from the movie 'Gorillas in the mist'.
 They would have a sauna climate if the trade winds didn't practically sit themselves onto the thick clouds caused by Elysians and stopped them to rise.